Faith & Nonprofit

 Tennessee Market Context

 Tennessee is one of the most churched states in America, with Nashville serving as the headquarters for the Southern Baptist Convention, the National Baptist Convention, the United Methodist Publishing House, and numerous other denominations.
-Mega-churches like Fellowship Bible Church, Christ Church Nashville, and Bellevue Baptist in Memphis have enormous economic footprints.
-Church staff retention is competitive given the concentration of ministries.
+Mega-churches like Fellowship Bible Church, Christ Church Nashville, and Bellevue Baptist in Memphis have enormous economic footprints that support large staffs, multiple campuses, and extensive community outreach programs.
+Church staff retention is competitive given the concentration of ministries in the state, as Nashville alone hosts hundreds of churches and parachurch organizations competing for experienced pastoral and administrative talent.
+The state's religious heritage makes church succession planning both a spiritual and financial priority for congregations of all sizes.

 Insurance Challenges